hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

 ## General Overview
 <!--(include here description of unit, what class(es) it fits into, when...)-->
 Class: Digital Web Design

 In this unit, students will learn the basics of Javascript and how it can be an interactive part of any website.
-This unit will follow the HTML and CSS units.
+By now, students will have learned HTML and CSS and will use both langugages throughout the unit.
 Students will learn about variables, DOM manipulation, and events.
-Culminating final project still TBD.
+Final project will be done in pairs and can choose to code either Hangman, an Image Guesser, or a Quiz with a score at the end.

 ---

 ## Motivation for Unit
 <!--(why have you decided to make this?)-->
 Intro to Javascript will be the last unit in the Digital Web Design class taught at PEHS.
-JS is also a common language that front-end computer programmers use and students should learn what is standard in the CS industry.
+JS is also a common language that front-end computer programmers use and I believe students should learn what is standard in the CS industry.

 ---

 ## Standards Referenced
 <!--(select one of the standards sets reviewed in class (CSTA, NY, MA, RI), include a link and a brief explanation as to why you selected that set)-->
-New York State Computer Science and Digital Fluency Learning Standards: The following sections from the above standards were used in this unit.
+[New York State Computer Science and Digital Fluency Learning Standards(NYSCSDFLS)](http://www.nysed.gov/common/nysed/files/programs/curriculum-instruction/computer-science-digital-fluency-standards-k-12.pdf): The following sections from the NYSCSDFLS were used in this unit.
 I wanted to teach some basic Javascript related to HTML while also addressing some of the issues tied to the lesson topics.

 * 9-12.IC.4: Assess personal and societal trade-offs related to computing technologies and data privacy.
 * 9-12.IC.6: Create accessible computational artifacts that meet standard compliance requirements or otherwise meet the needs of users with disabilities.